Proxy1100/VulnScanner/README.md

 # VulnScanner
-VulnScanner is written in python2  to find the weather the vulnerable serice are running or not on our Target Ip
+VulnScanner is written in python2  to find the weather the vulnerable service are running or not on our Target Ip
 # Explaination
 This tools is designed for Scanning our target to return vulnarable service, if exits.
 # Sample ScreenShots